 Senior Adelia McKinley is making a difference in an awe-inspiring number of ways as she literally prepares herself to change the world.
-She represented Fort Valley State University as a 2018 HBCU Competitiveness Scholar, part of a White House Initiative on Historically Black Colleges and Universities initiative.
-She is one of 63 students from 54 HBCUs who received the initiative’s highest student recognition.
+She represented Fort Valley State University as a 2018 HBCU Competitiveness Scholar, part of a White House Initiative on Historically Black Colleges and Universities initiative, where she was one of 63 students from 54 HBCUs who received the initiative’s highest student recognition.
 She has been an academic scholar, corporate intern, non-profit ambassador, and campus leader— and she’s just getting started.

 “We’ve been groomed,” she asserted.
 “We’ve learned to compete with students not just locally, but globally.
 We have professors who are here to make sure we’re accomplishing our goals and reaching our fullest potential.
 That’s something I really love about Fort Valley State.”

 McKinley is not new to recognition.
-She has served as a class officer, as secretary of the Student Government Association, and a student senator.
+She has served as a class vice president, as executive secretary of the Student Government Association, and a student senator.
 She was president of the Agricultural Economics Club, vice president of the FVSU chapter of Minorities in Agriculture, Natural Resources, and Related Sciences (MANRRS), and secretary of the National Council of Negro Women.
 In addition, she participates with the FVSU faculty and staff on university-wide committees.
-She has received scholarships from the National Black Farmers Association, USDA, the FVSU Foundation, the Thurgood Marshall College Fund, and the Tom Joyner Foundation.
+McKinley has received scholarships from the National Black Farmers Association, USDA, the FVSU Foundation, the Thurgood Marshall College Fund, and the Tom Joyner Foundation.
 She is now the Thurgood Marshall College Fund campus ambassador, spreading to the word to her peers about opportunities available through the organization.

 Comprised of undergraduate, graduate, and professional students, Competitiveness Scholars are recognized for successfully preparing to compete for top opportunities that improve long-term outcomes.
 Each student was nominated and endorsed by their institution’s president, which itself is an honorable mention.
 They were selected from among several highly distinguished HBCU students chosen based on their academic achievement, campus and civic involvement, and entrepreneurial ethos or “go-getter” spirit.